Foodstuffs (company): Four Square

-Four Square is a national chain of 225 small scale supermarkets that operate in both the North and South Islands.
+Four Square is a national banner of 225 small scale supermarkets that operate in both the North and South Islands entities.
 During the 1950s the Foodstuffs advertising department designed the famous "Mr 4 Square" who initially appeared only in newspaper advertising and posters, but was developed to become part of the Four Square identity, appearing in every Four Square store and eventually becoming a nationally recognised symbol in New Zealand, remaining famous to this day.
 The image is often closely associated with the art of New Zealand artist Dick Frizzell, who has used the iconic character in many of his works.

 The name Four Square emerged when Mr Barker, while talking on the telephone to one of the buying group members on 4 July 1924, drew a square around the 4 of the date on his calendar.
 He immediately realised he had a suitable name for the buying group, stating that "they would stand 'Four Square' to all the winds that blew".

 New World

-New World is a full-service supermarket chain.
-Founded in 1963, New World was the first American-style full-service supermarket brand of Foodstuffs, and the second in New Zealand (after Foodtown).
-There is a total of 148 New World supermarkets across the North and South Islands of New Zealand (as of July 2023).
+New World is a full-service supermarket franchise.
+Founded in 1963, New World was the first American-style full-service supermarket franchise brand.
+Foodstuffs NZ Ltd franchises the banner to the separate Foodstuffs entities, and it was the second full-service supermarket in New Zealand (after Foodtown).
+There is a total of 148 New World supermarkets across the North and South Islands entities in New Zealand (as of July 2023).
 New World stores tend to be smaller (2500–3000 m2) and more upscale than their competitors.
 Prices tend to be higher in most stores, due to the cost of upscale presentation, large employee numbers (200–300 in some large stores), and often a lack of competition, especially in smaller towns.
 New World has been a member of the Fly Buys programme since the programme started in September 1996; Foodstuffs has a 25% stake in the Fly Buys company.

 Pak'nSave

-Pak'nSave is a New Zealand discount supermarket chain owned by the Foodstuffs cooperative.
-Founded in 1985, Pak'nSave is the most recent of the three current major New Zealand supermarkets (Countdown, New World, and Pak'nSave) to be founded.
+Pak'nSave is a New Zealand discount supermarket banner, franchised by Foodstuffs NZ to Foodstuffs North Island and Foodstuffs South Island.
+Started in 1985, Pak'nSave is the most recent of the three current major New Zealand supermarket banners (Countdown, New World, and Pak'nSave) left.
 There are 58 Pak'nSave stores operating across the North and South Islands of New Zealand as of July 2023.
 Stores are large and have a no-frills environment, often with unlined interiors and concrete floors.
 Customers are left to pack their own bags or boxes.

-The stores are supplied daily from their co-operative distributor Foodstuffs.
-Pak'nSave stores often buys stock in bulk.
+The stores are supplied daily from their centralised island warehousing.
+Pak'nSave stores often buy stock in bulk.
 This process means that stores don't offer a wide variety of products as full-service supermarkets – a 2009 Consumer magazine survey noticed this especially in the pet food and toilet paper categories.